54 Omicron cases in Delhi, 3 have no travel history: Satyendar Jain | Health

 ''The LNJP Hospital has reported 34 cases of Omicron so far.
 Seventeen of them have been discharged.
 Of the 34 patients, three do not have travel history.
 We are trying to ascertain if they came in contact with Omicron-infected people who returned from foreign countries,'' Jain told reporters here.

-Last week, the Delhi government had asked four private hospitals -- Sir Ganga Ram Hospital in Rajinder Nagar, Max Hospital in Saket, Fortis Hospital in Vasant Kunj and Batra Hospital in Tughlakabad -- to set up facilities for treating and isolating suspected cases of Omicron.
+Last week, the Delhi government had asked four private hospitals -- Sir Ganga Ram City Hospital, Max Hospital in Saket, Fortis Hospital in Vasant Kunj and Batra Hospital in Tughlakabad -- to set up facilities for treating and isolating suspected cases of Omicron.

 ''We have also come across some international travellers who tested negative for COVID-19 before taking a flight to Delhi but came out positive upon arrival at the airport,'' Jain said.